JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/slow_mode.md

 `0` value means that the slow mode is disabled for this room.
 Any positive value is the time, in seconds, users must wait between two messages.

-Here is an example of response the server could send when a client is querying `muc#owner`(https://xmpp.org/extensions/xep-0045.html#roomconfig):
+Here is an example of response the server could send when a client is querying [room configuration form](https://xmpp.org/extensions/xep-0045.html#roomconfig):

 ```xml
 <iq from='coven@chat.shakespeare.lit'